mapcentia/geocloud2/docs/en/pages/gettingstarted/gettingstarted.rst

     :figclass: align-center

     Start Workflow

-1. Start workflow på laget ved at klikke på "Workflow".
+1. Start workflow on the layer by clicking "Workflow".
 #.
-Workflow dialogen vises.
+The Workflow dialog appears.
 #.
-Lagets tabel får to nye system-felter (system-felter starter altid med "gc2_").
-Felterne indeholder workflow-data for hver enkelt feature i tabellen.
-Felterne er:
+The layer's table gets two new system fields (system fields always start with "gc2_").
+The fields contain workflow data for each feature in the table.
+The fields are:

-``gc2_status`` Indeholder featurens status, som er enten: 1 = Draft, 2 = Reviewed eller 3 = Published.
+``gc2_status'' Contains the feature's status, which is either: 1 = Draft, 2 = Reviewed or 3 = Published.

-``gc2_workflow`` Indeholder workflow-kæden.
+``gc2_workflow'' Contains the workflow chain.

-**Tildel roller i Workflowet**
+**Assign roles in the Workflow**

 .. figure:: ../../../_media/workflow-add-roles.png
     :width: 600px